hRun/SA-haveibeenpwned/README.md

 ## TODO / Known Issues

 * Potentially add a mode to query the passwords API.
 As password hashes should not be stored in Splunk this should not be a valid use case.
+* Currently only HTTP(S) proxies are supported and only Basic Authentication.
+Add support for SOCKS proxies and NTLM authentication.